CMU-CREATE-Lab/tile-generation/README.md

 #### Installing with Node.js

-The tl;dr is that you shouldn’t even bother trying to just do the simple `npm install -g tileserver-gl` method.
-You’ll go crazy.
-If you use Node.js 8.x, it’ll fail due to a 403 when pulling one of the assets.
+The tl;dr is that you shouldn't even bother trying to just do the simple `npm install -g tileserver-gl` method.
+You'll go crazy.
+If you use Node.js 8.x, it'll fail due to a 403 when pulling one of the assets.
 Turns out you need to have Node 6.x (see https://github.com/klokantech/tileserver-gl/issues/216).
 I switched to Node.js 6.12.1 and retried and, hey, guess what?!?
 That failed too with this lovely error:

 `ENOENT: no such file or directory, rename '/Users/chris/n/lib/node_modules/.staging/@mapbox/point-geometry-c12f351f' -> '/Users/chris/n/lib/node_modules/tileserver-gl/node_modules/@mapbox/point-geometry'`

-Googling that and you’ll find a bunch of posts which pretty much just say, “screw it, man, just use docker”.
+Googling that and you'll find a bunch of posts which pretty much just say, “screw it, man, just use docker”.
 So, using Docker...

 #### Installing with Docker

 Despite complaints from coworkers about how annoying Docker is, it seems to be my best (only?) option for the Mac, so I installed Docker (https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac) and ran it.
 I have a new icon in my menubar now.
-Great, who knows what that’s good for.
+Great, who knows what that's good for.

 Following the instructions at [https://openmaptiles.org/docs/host/tileserver-gl/](https://openmaptiles.org/docs/host/tileserver-gl/), I installed tileserver-gl by doing this: